-To make Nutella lava cookies, after chilling the dough, shape it into balls, make a hole in the ball with your finger, spoon a teaspoon of Nutella into the hole, then seal it with more chocolate dough.
+To make Nutella Filled Double Chocolate Cookies, shape chilled dough into balls, make a hole in the ball with your finger, spoon a teaspoon of Nutella into the hole, then seal it with more chocolate dough.
 Bake as directed.

 4 tablespoons (56 grams) unsalted butter, divided use